These blueberry buttermilk muffins are fluffy, flavorful, and moist. Bursts of juicy blueberry are dotted throughout a soft and fluffy muffin base.

 Fresh blueberries are folded through the batter right at the end to avoid the juicy blueberries being broken up by being mixed too much.

-Frozen blueberries are prone to breaking up in the batter and releasing a lot of their juices.
-This can color the batter quite an unattractive color and you won't get that distinct purple of the berries against the yellow muffin background.
+Frozen blueberries are prone to breaking up in the batter and releasing a lot of their juices, and this can make the batter unattractive, and you won’t get that distinct purple of the berries against the yellow muffin background.

 The crumb

 The crispy streusel topping is one of the best parts of these muffins.
-It's like bites of a shortbread cookie and this gives another element of texture to the muffin.
-There's quite a bit of crumb, and it might look like there is too much.
+It’s like bites of a shortbread cookie, giving another texture element to the muffin.
+There is a lot of streusel, which might look too much.

 Just pile it on top of the muffins really generously and as it bakes some of the crumbs sink into the batter and some of it becomes golden and crispy.